-The Council is planning to build a significant number of new homes in one of the most ambitious local authority home building programmes in the country.
+The Council is building a significant number of new homes in one of the most ambitious local authority home building programmes in the country.
 The initial programme focuses on 12 sites across the borough, delivering over 2,000 additional homes.
 The 12 sites are both inside and outside the Strategic Development Areas.
-In March 2018 the Council announced that it had entered into a joint venture agreement with Wates Residential in order to deliver the programme.
+In March 2018, the Council entered into a joint venture agreement with Waites Residential in order to deliver the programme.